JasonSimms/GOT_houseList/README.md

 3. Some House details are URL references to other API endpoints.
 This is not ideal to display to end users.

-- Solution: (TO BE COMPLETED) Asynchronous API calls need to replace every URL with a String response from the resulting object.name.
+- Solution: React-Axios package used to populate fields containing URLS with names from resulting endpoints.

 ****

 ## Future Improvements

-- Challenge 3
 - Additional information popups on Links from API URLS instead of just displaying .name.
 - Layout CSS
 - Alphabetized Pagination or Search Bar (NOTE: API OF ICE AND FIRE SUPPORTS FILTER BY NAME)